What is Google Pay-Per-Click Advertising?

 5. Maintenance & Monitoring

-The final and most important aspect to consider when determining if pay-per-click is right for your business, is the need for ongoing, consistent maintenance.
+The final and most important aspect to consider when determining if pay-per-click is right for your business is the need for ongoing, consistent maintenance.
 Not every campaign or ad group is set up perfectly on the first try.
 It takes hours of honing in on relevant keywords, audiences, and locations.
 On a weekly or even daily basis, advertisers should be monitoring and adjusting keywords to ensure they are providing the most relevant clicks possible, researching which search terms are triggering ad sets, and auditing which ads are performing the best and eliciting conversions.
 Without consistent maintenance and management of ad campaigns, pay-per-click can quickly consume a marketing budget without providing the results necessary to justify the investment.

 PPC screenshot